 Believing digital literacy is a valuable tool for youth development, FutureWave offers opportunities for students and educators to connect with SIFF and the local filmmaking community.
 FutureWave places filmmaker artist residencies in classrooms ranging from kindergarten to college, sponsors school screenings, and holds professional development workshops for teachers on ways to use films as a learning device in the classroom.

 FutureWave also supports films curated for youth viewing during the Seattle International Film Festival through programs like Films4Families and the FutureWave Youth Jury.
 Finally, FutureWave celebrates young artists through SuperFly and SIFF's FutureWave Shorts programs, featuring films by youth under the age of 19.

-All City Media is an eight-week, all-ages, film production class.
+Behind the Music Filmmaking (formerly titled All City Media) is an eight-week, all-ages, film production class.
 Learn about documentary filmmaking using live music as your inspiration.
 The class is offered in partnership with the VERA Project.

 Filmmaking workshops with schools and community-based organizations throughout Seattle.

 Crash Kids is a non-competitive movie production challenge that takes participants (ages 9 - 19) from movie concept to movie screening over the course of a day.